- Food & Drink

 Although the Palace of Riofrío never became a permanent royal residence, the surrounding forest made it a popular spot for royal hunting expeditions; in modern times, the forest is a protected ecological and biological reserve.

 Thanks to a nationwide program dedicated to restoring and maintaining Spain’s royal sites for visitor use, the palace received a facelift, including the recovery of much of the original décor from its mid-19th century decoration at the hands of king consort Francisco de Asis.
 The palace has also received some 500 artworks from other Spanish royal sites, in addition to its own collection, which are on display to visitors.

 Both Royal Palace of Riofrío and Riofrío Forest welcome visitors throughout the year, Tuesday through Sunday; see website for specific opening hours.

-With origins tracing back as far as the 11th century when Spain was under Moorish rule, the Royal Alcázar of Seville is considered to be one of Europe’s oldest royal palaces.
+With origins tracing back as far as the Moorish rule, the Royal Alcázar of Seville is considered to be one of Europe’s oldest royal palaces.
 In its long lifetime, the Alcázar has been home to a number of significant figures, including Moorish king Al-Mutamid, exiled French aristocracy and, for a short period, King Philip V. Now, the upper quarters of the Alcázar still act as the royal family’s official residence when in Seville.

 It is thought that the Alcázar no longer bears any of its original build; instead, it has become a melting pot of architectural styles, as residents throughout the years refurbished and redecorated, from ornate Mudéjar decoration to striking Gothic designs.